George Whitcombe: Football career

 A "dogged, hard working" right-half, who could also play at centre-half, Whitcombe began his football career with local side Grange Albion in 1921.
 In summer 1922, Whitcombe signed for First Division Cardiff City.
 He spent three years at Ninian Park, during which time, in 1923–24, the "Bluebirds" finished second in the Football League.
-However following the Welsh Senior Cup tie with Swansea City on 2 March 1925, which Cardiff lost 4–0, he was sold on to Stockport County of the Second Division.
+However, following the Welsh Senior Cup tie with Swansea City on 2 March 1925, which Cardiff lost 4–0, he was sold on to Stockport County of the Second Division.

 The "Hatters" were relegated in last place in 1925–26, and Whitcombe left the club due to a dispute over wages.
-In total he played fifteen times for County, before joining Port Vale back in the Second Division in August 1926.
+He played 15 times for County, before joining Port Vale back in the Second Division in August 1926.

 He made his Port Vale debut in a 3–1 home win against Southampton on 27 September.
-He later appeared for the "Valiants" in the FA Cup Fourth Round clash with Arsenal, which ended in a 1–0 defeat at Highbury, following a 2–2 draw at The Old Recreation Ground.
+He later appeared for the "Valiants" in the FA Cup fourth round clash with Arsenal, which ended in a 1–0 defeat at Highbury, following a 2–2 draw at the Old Recreation Ground.
 The "Gunners" went on to the final, only to be beaten by Cardiff City.
-Whitcombe finished the 1926–27 campaign with 24 appearances to his name.
-He played fourteen games in 1927–28, and appeared twelve times in 1928–29, as the club were relegated into the Third Division North.
-Following the death of manager Joe Schofield, Vale won promotion as the division's champions under Tom Morgan in 1929–30; however Whitcombe made just the one appearance throughout the season.
+Whitcombe finished the 1926–27 campaign with 24 appearances.
+He played 14 games in 1927–28, and appeared twelve times in 1928–29, as the club were relegated to the Third Division North.
+Following the death of manager Joe Schofield, Vale won promotion as the division's champions under Tom Morgan in 1929–30; however, Whitcombe made just the one appearance throughout the season.
 Despite only playing a further three games in 1930–31, he was sold to Notts County for a 'substantial amount' in December 1930, having played a total of 55 matches for the club (51 in the league).

-He made only seven appearances for Notts County, having been sent off, for the only time in his career, in a county cup game against Frickley Colliery, and hit with a monthlong suspension as punishment.
+He made only seven appearances for Notts County, having been sent off, for the only time in his career, in a county cup game against Frickley Colliery, and hit with a month-long suspension as punishment.
 Despite this, the "Magpies" topped the Third Division South table by the end of the season.

 Whitcombe returned to Cardiff, though his playing days were not quite over.
 He moved to be player-coach to a works team in Ashton-under-Lyne called Ashton National Gas, before ending his football career at Colwyn Bay.

 Baseball career

 Grange Albion

-In the summer months George played baseball for Grange Albion one of the longest standing and most successful clubs in Wales.
+In the summer months, George played baseball for Grange Albion, one of Wales's longest-standing and most successful clubs.
 The club has produced 52 players who have been capped by Wales and no less than 13 Welsh international captains, including George Whitcombe.